-At the conclusion of the investigation, the Compliance Officer or the CO/designee shall prepare and deliver a written report to the Superintendent that summarizes the evidence gathered during the investigation and provides recommendations based on the evidence and the definition of unlawful harassment as provided in Board policy and State and Federal law as to whether the Complainant has been subjected to unlawful harassment (see definition on page 1) or retaliation Respondent engaged in unlawful harassment of or retaliation against the Complainant.
-The Compliance Officer's CO's recommendations must be based upon the totality of the circumstances, including the ages and maturity levels level of those any student involved.
-In determining if discriminatory unlawful harassment or retaliation occurred, a preponderance of the evidence standard will be used (i.e., it is more likely than not that unlawful harassment or retaliation occurred).
+At the conclusion of the investigation, the CO/designee shall prepare and deliver a written report to the Superintendent that summarizes the evidence gathered during the investigation and provides recommendations based on the evidence and the definition of unlawful harassment as provided in Board policy and State and Federal law as to whether the Respondent engaged in unlawful harassment of or retaliation against the Complainant.
+The CO's recommendations must shall be based upon the totality of the circumstances, including the age and maturity level of any student involved.
+In determining if unlawful harassment or retaliation occurred, a preponderance of the evidence standard will shall be used.

-The Compliance Officer CO may consult with the Board's legal counsel before finalizing the report to the Superintendent.
+The CO may consult with the Board's legal counsel before finalizing the report to the Superintendent.

-Absent extenuating circumstances, within five (5) business days of receiving the report of the Compliance Officer or the CO/designee, the Superintendent must either must issue a decision regarding whether the complaint of harassment has been substantiated or request further investigation.
-A copy of the Superintendent's final decision will be delivered to both the Complainant and the Respondent.
+Absent extenuating circumstances, within five (5) business days of receiving the report of the CO/designee, the Superintendent shall either must issue a decision regarding whether the complaint of harassment has been substantiated or request further investigation.
+A copy of the Superintendent's final decision will shall be delivered to both the Complainant and the Respondent.

-If the Superintendent requests additional investigation, the Superintendent must specify the additional information that is to be gathered, and such additional investigation must be completed within five (5) business days.
-At the conclusion of the additional investigation, the Superintendent must issue a written decision as described above.
+If the Superintendent requests additional investigation, the Superintendent must shall specify the additional information that is to be gathered, and such additional investigation must shall be completed within five (5) business days.
+At the conclusion of the additional investigation, the Superintendent must shall issue a written decision as described above.

-If the Superintendent determines the Respondent engaged in harassment of or retaliation toward the Complainant, the Superintendent must identify what corrective action will be taken to stop, remedy, and prevent the recurrence of the harassment or retaliation.
-The corrective action should be reasonable, timely, age-appropriate, effective, and tailored to the specific situation.
+If the Superintendent determines the Respondent engaged in harassment of or retaliation toward the Complainant, the Superintendent must shall identify what corrective action will shall be taken to stop, remedy, and prevent the recurrence of the harassment or retaliation.
+The corrective action should shall be reasonable, timely, age-appropriate, effective, and tailored to the specific situation.

-A Complainant or respondent Respondent who is dissatisfied with the final decision of the Superintendent may appeal through a signed written request statement to the Board of Trustees within five (5) business days of the party's his/her receipt of the Superintendent's final decision.
-The written statement of appeal must be submitted to the Board Attorney.
+A Complainant or Respondent who is dissatisfied with the final decision of the Superintendent may appeal through a signed written statement to the Board within five (5) business days of the party's receipt of the Superintendent's decision.
+The written statement of appeal must shall be submitted to the Board Attorney.